Nefomemes/node-grau/README.md

 ### grau()
 ----------
-,p>Is a contructor ofc, this is the setup function you need to get started.</p>
+<p>Is a contructor ofc, this is the setup function you need to get started.</p>

 #### Parameters
 | Parameter | Description |